JobAds-FWFProject/Ground-Truth-CHR2024/README.md

 - heading for a heading indicating that a job ads sections starts,
 - indicators for more general headings indicating that an ads section starts.

 Ground truth was created as part of the JobAds (FWF P35783) and published as part of the conference paper _Who Advertises in Newspapers?
-Data Criticism in Mining Historical Job Ads_.
+Data Criticism in Mining Historical Job Ads_ submitted to the CHR2024 conference.
+Authors' names will be added after the anonymity period is over.
 We thank Austrian National Library for providing data from the ANNO corpus.